OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-08-Phishing.md

 In the above example, the bank has sent an email from an unexpected domain.
 This is highly suggestive of phishing.
 Note that you must check the *domain*, and not the display name when checking this.

-*Note*: [*from domains are easy to spoof*](https://en.wikipedia.org/wiki/Email_spoofing), and therefore a correct-looking address here doesn’t prove that an email is legitimate.
+*Note*: [*"From:" domains are easy to spoof*](https://en.wikipedia.org/wiki/Email_spoofing), and therefore a correct-looking address here doesn’t prove that an email is legitimate.
 However, an obviously bad address in this space strongly suggests that an email is probably illegitimate.

 **Techniques: checking the domain of any links or downloads**
 The closest thing to a conclusive test for a phishing email is to examine the **domain** of any link it contains.
 This will likely require checking the HTML markup of the email or otherwise determining what domain the email is attempting to link you to.